pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 You can similarly clone any repository (public or private repositories you have access to) by swapping the URL.

-{{< figure src="/images/git-for-vibe-coders/git-clone.png#center" title="Getting the git clone URL from a GitHub repository" caption="You are a coder, you do not click the \"Download ZIP\" button.
+{{< figure src="/images/git-for-vibe-coders/git-clone.png#center" title="Getting the git clone URL from a GitHub repository" caption="You are a coder; you do not click the \"Download ZIP\" button.
 That\'s for normies." link="/images/git-for-vibe-coders/git-clone.png" target="_blank" class="align-center" >}}

 Before we move on, Git and GitHub. _What's the difference?_